onflow/flow-js-testing/docs/examples.md

 ## Metadata

-One of the most frequent questions we receive over Discord is about how to pass dictionaries as arguments.
-The most common is metadata with `{String:String}` type.
+You may want to pass dictionaries as arguments to your Cadence code.
+The most common is metadata with `{String:String}` type

 ```javascript
 import { executeScript } from "flow-js-testing";